angular/components/src/cdk-experimental/listbox/listbox.md

 ### Disabling options

-Individual options can be disabled for selection by setting `cdkOptionDisabled` on them.
+You can disable options for selection by setting `cdkOptionDisabled`.
 In addition, the entire listbox control can be disabled by setting `cdkListboxDisabled` on the listbox element.